-Early this year, Stephen Parodi, MD, a Kaiser Permanente administrator and infectious disease specialist who does part-time clinical work, saw a longtime HIV patient at the Kaiser Medical Center in Vallejo, California.
+Early this year, Stephen Parodi, MD, a Kaiser Permanente executive and infectious disease specialist who does part-time clinical work, saw a longtime HIV patient at the Kaiser Permanente Medical Center in Vallejo, California.
 The patient had been taking antiretroviral drugs for many years, keeping the virus in check, when he showed up at the clinic with a skin rash.
 Parodi, who has been treating the man for 16 years, wanted to be sure his patient didn’t have a serious complication called Kaposi’s sarcoma.

 “In the past, you might have said, ‘Okay, you need to see a dermatologist.
 I’m going to put in a referral, and you’ll hear back from the clinic, and you’ll get an appointment sometime,’” Parodi said.
 Weeks or months of uncertainty might follow.